Why is Creativity Important for Innovation and Growth

 IDEO Design Director

-Creativity makes the world a better, more beautiful, more friendly place.
+Creativity is important because it makes the world a better, more beautiful, more friendly place.
 When you think creatively, you’re opening your heart and mind and you're relating to people as humans.
 Creativity is an incredibly human thing.
 When we get too stuck in our heads we wind up acting in ways that can be harmful.
 You need to balance that head and heart, and creativity is the link between the two.

 “With creativity, we stop relying on what’s always been and open our eyes to what might be.”